 I believe I am the cause for everything that happens in my world…

 Now that is a fairly big statement, and one that you may find hard to comprehend.

 But think about it.
-If you start now and take full responsibility for everything that happens to you, that you believe you are the cause for everything that happens in your world, whether through the things you do or fail to do, your circumstances will change dramatically.
+Start now and take full responsibility for everything that happens to you.
+Believe you are the cause for everything that happens in your world.
+Whether through the things you do or fail to do, your circumstances will change dramatically.